Start-up Denmark lets you live and launch your start-up in one of Europe’s most entrepreneur-friendly countries.

 In other words, the approval of your business plan does not in itself imply a residence and work permit.
 The approval is a precondition for applying for the residence and work permit.

 Yes.
 All applicants are notified about the outcome of the evaluation of their business plan.
-In most cases, you’re notified within six weeks of submission.
+In most cases, you’re notified within eight weeks of submission.

 Please note that the Start-up Denmark expert panel can only evaluate your application, if the information you provide is sufficiently clear.
 Therefore, the Start-up Denmark Secretariat can reject an application on the basis of insufficient information.
 In this case, the application is not presented to the expert panel.
 The Secretariat informs rejected applicants.